 In light of the recent NCAA rules changes regarding faceoff, I made some updates to the ultimate buying guide that aims to provide you with the most recent and reliable tips and info when buying a faceoff head in 2022.
 In summary, going forward on any tournament that follows NCAA rules, faceoff will be conducted in standing neutral grip (SNG) fashion.
 Therefore, it’s very important to select the best SNG faceoff heads in 2022 and onward.

 With that said, below you’ll find the best lacrosse faceoff heads in the market that are loved and used by many professional players.

-Best Lacrosse Faceoff Heads In 2022
+Best Lacrosse Faceoff Heads To Buy

 Now, let’s dive into the details and talk about the 6 best lacrosse faceoff heads you can buy right now.
 We will talk about the major pros and cons as well as general specifications of these great faceoff heads such as stiffness, durability and preference for FOSO or FOGO.